Course Number and Title: ELC 248 Electro-Mechanical Systems

 - Connect an experimental 3-phase circuit.

-- Connect and troubleshoot simple programmable logic controllers (PLC) systems.
+- Develop and troubleshoot simple programmable logic controller (PLC) programs and circuits.

 - Connect and operate a simple PLC controlled devices.

 The grade will be determined using the Delaware Tech grading system:

 Students should refer to the Student Handbook for information on the Academic Standing Policy, the Academic Integrity Policy, Student Rights and Responsibilities, and other policies relevant to their academic progress.

 Summative: Exam 1 (Written)